- Download our Moving to the USA Guide (PDF)

-Hard work is a respected virtue in the US and expats should expect a rigorous schedule that is often more than 40 hours a week.
-There's less holiday time than what's given in Europe with only two weeks' annual leave in many positions.
+Hard work is a respected virtue in the US, and new arrivals should expect a rigorous schedule that is often more than 40 hours a week.
+There's less holiday time than what's given in Europe, with only two weeks' annual leave in many positions.
 Business etiquette in the US is similar to Europe, and it can be expected that the environment will be a bit more relaxed on the West Coast as opposed to the East Coast.

 An Immigrant Visa will be needed by expats who wish to reside and work in the USA.

 The American economy is comprised of many different industries that are largely driven by regional location.
 East Coast cities, such as New York City and Boston, are strong financial players, while the Midwest heartland lays claim to sectors relating to agriculture and natural resources.
 West Coast metropolises such as Los Angeles, San Francisco and Seattle are famous for technology and entertainment development.